sotasan/customdiscordrpc/README.md

 ## Getting Started

 You have to create your own [Discord Application](https://discordapp.com/developers/applications) and you can upload some assets if you want to use them later.
-To run this application you will have to have [Java](https://www.java.com/) installed.
+The recommended size for a image is `1024x1024`, but the minimum size is `512x512`.

 ## Installation